ronmamo/dropwizard-bundler/README.md

     ...
 }
 ```
-Enables you to use RedisClient/ElasticClient to easily persist the object:
+Enables you to use RedisClient/ElasticClient for basic peristence:

 ```
 @Inject RedisClient redisClient;